INDIA IS BUILDING IT'S STARTUP STORY

 Interventions

-Lack of ownership leads to post-support collapse.
-Non-profit mindset prevents revenue-driven, sustainable businesses.
+Lack of ownership leads to post-support collapse invariably.
+Non-profit mindset prevents revenue driven, sustainable businesses

 05